na-na-hi/renget/archive/characterprovider.md

 - Environments descriptions.
 - Introduction of supporting characters.
 - Maintainment of character integrity.
-- Incorporation of humor.
 - Showcases of character abilities frequently.
 - Introduction of interactive objects and props.
-- Introduction of events.
+- Introduction of events. (not always)
 - Usage of characters' inventories.
-- Sexualization and objectification of the characters.
 - Descriptions of interactions/objects/labels.
 - User-centered narration.
-- Additions of silliness, sarcasm, and wittiness.
+- Additions of silliness, sarcasm, and wittiness. (not always)
+- Longer novel-like responces (not always)
 - ~~Inclusion of telepathic squirrels for comic relief.~~

 >**Comment on feedback:** Many anons have directly messaged me about the significant improvements in storytelling and characterizing their characters.
 If given the option, I highly recommend using GPT instead of Claude.
 I understand that the 12+ versions of the Claude prompt can be confusing, so I suggest either version 10.1 (which focuses on inventiveness and interesting events) or version 12 (which has more inventiveness and fewer events).
 The recommended versions are marked with a star.
 The reason for so many versions is because of experimentation and many anons requesting to try out every version and subversion to provide feedback.
 I am grateful for the constant feedback and suggestions from several anons on improving the prompts.